How to Deal With Loneliness

 That invisible part of you isn’t weak or pathetic.
 It was working overtime to protect you from disappointment, from getting your hopes up just to have them crushed again.

 Healing begins when you stop shaming that part and start actually listening to what it needs.
-When you can meet that hidden part of yourself with some genuine compassion, loneliness starts to loosen its death grip just a little.
+Remember, your feelings and experiences matter—they are valid and deserve attention.
+When you can meet that hidden part of yourself with some genuine compassion and offer support to yourself or others, loneliness starts to loosen its death grip just a little.

 The difference between loneliness and solitude